emote/tools/README.md

 ## add

-    emote add proxy myprox1 --template Salesforce
+    emote add {module type} {module name} --template {template name}

+{module type} must be one of: model proxy app operation test theme,

+Or any combination joined by + (e.g. model+proxy). 'all' is equivalent to the whole list joined by +.

+{module name} the name of the module, will be the directory name under the {module type} directory.
+For models and proxies, this will be the same as the "externalSystem" name in the CDM.

+--template is optional.
+If it is included, content from the named template (e.g. Salesforce) will be included in the module.

 ## create

-    emote create <project_name>
+    emote create {project name}

-Create a new Emotive project in the current directory. <project_name> is the name is the directory created.
-Subdirectories for a model, apps, and proxies are created.
+Create a new Emotive project in the current directory. {project name} is the name is the directory created.
+Subdirectories: model, app, proxy are created.

+project.json is created.

+profile.json is created with default values that cause emote to prompt for credentials.
+(See profile.json above.)

+## download

+    emote download {app or sample} {identifier}

+This command will download a previously deployed artifact from the MMS cloud service and save as files in your project directory.
+Currently thus is only implemented for apps and samples.

+For apps, the command is:

+    emote download app {app id}

+Example:

+    emote download app usgs

+Will download the app with ID "usgs" from you tentant and add it to your current project.
+Note that your current project is based on your current directory.

+For samples, the command is:

+    emote download sample {sample name}

+Where the sample name can be obtained by using:

+    emote list samples

 ## deploy

-    emote deploy <optional_parameters>
+    emote deploy {module type} {module name}

 The "deploy" command works within any subdirectory of a project.
-With no parameters, "deploy" will deploy the model, the proxies, and all the apps from the project directory.
-In order to limit the deployment, add a parameter of "model", "proxy", or "app". "proxy" will deploy all the proxies, unless it is further limited by providing a proxy name.
+With no parameters, "deploy" will deploy the model.

+{module type} is optional.
+It limits the deploy to just that directory.

+{module name} is optional, but can only be included if preceded by {module type}.
+It limits the deploy to just that module.

 Example: